Cimmerian-Iter/Vita-troubleshooting-guide/plugins-related-problem/plugins-not-loading.md

 ```

 OwO
-pretty big list there.
-No wonder why his vita doesn't load anymore.
-Unfortunately in most of bootloop cases, the config looks like this.
+That's a lot of plugins!
+No wonder his vita doesn't load anymore.
+Unfortunately in most bootloop cases, the config looks like this.
 So let's take this exemple and see how we solve it.

 \*not talking about the fact that he put some plugins inside a plugins folder which is not recommended\*

-## Installing multiple plugins that does the same thing
+## Installing multiple plugins that do the same thing

-Yep that's his first mistake.
+Yep, that's his first mistake.
 Let's take a closer look.
-The guy want to use his DS4 plugins, but he loaded all the plugins for it : minitv, ds3 and ds4.
+The guy wants to use his DS4 plugins, but he loaded all the plugins for it : minitv, ds3 and ds4.
 He needs to make a choice, either use minitv or ds4.
-In this case let's go with minitv \(which use DS3 as a dependency\)
+In this case let's go with minitv \(which uses DS3 as a dependency\)

 ## SD2VITA and ioplus plugin not being at the top.

 Another common mistake is to not put the sd2vita at the begining of \*KERNEL.
 This is very important as normally every plugins need to be loaded after the storage is mounted or else there will be problems upon boot because of the sudden storage change.
-As for ioplus it is a dependency used by other plugins to have access to more IO operation in userland.
+As for ioplus, it is a dependency used by other plugins to have access to more IO operations in userland.
 It need to be loaded before them.

 ## Loading heavy plugins when we don't always use them

-Ucdcd uvc plugin for streaming the psvita screen through the usb is one of the most heavy plugin and need a lot of resources.
+The Ucdcd uvc plugin for streaming the psvita screen through usb is one of the most heavy plugins, so it needs a lot of resources.
 If you want to use it, make some room for it.
 Let's see :

-* i don't think you need to activate the music related plugins, that already remove 3 plugins from the list.
+* I don't think you need to activate the music related plugins, that already removes 3 plugins from the list.
 * PS4 link controls?
 Not useful in that case.
-* Nopowerlimit, unless you really want to let the wifi open when playing a game that disable it you can also remove this one.
+* Nopowerlimit, unless you really want to let the wifi open when playing a demanding game, can be removed.
-*  Adrenaline plugin is one of the most useless plugins there.
-Just to avoid launching twice the app \(one time to inject the adrenaline.skprx, and a second time to open adrenaline\).
+* The Adrenaline plugin is one of the most useless plugins there, since all it does is allow you to not launch Adrenaline twice. \(one time to inject the adrenaline.skprx, and a second time to open adrenaline\).
 Let's free our config from this one too.
 * Using remap plugins, analog enhancer and BackTouch when we use a DS4 controller is also useless.
-It's just wasting memory at this point since you will use your PS4 controller and not the vita control.
+It's just wasting memory at this point since you will use your PS4 controller and not the vita controls.
 We did some cleanup so let's see how the config looks like.

 ```text
 # This file is used as an alternative if ux0:tai/config.txt is not found.